ImagesOnMyMind/datasciencecoursera/README.md

 # datasciencecoursera

 Coursera data Science course project
-Now also on my Ubuntu PC
+Now also on my Ubuntu PC *and* on my Kubuntu Laptop!